suaye07/Prediction-of-recipes-and-ratings/README.md

 |  1 |   57495 |
 |  0 |    9686 |

+***Visualization***
+<iframe src="assets/count_binary_rating.html" width=600 height=400 frameBorder=0></iframe>

+***Hypothesis Testing***

+Null Hypothesis: Model is fair!
+There is no significant association between the features 'minutes', 'n_steps', and 'n_ingredients' and the binary rating 0s and 1s.
+Alternative Hypothesis: There is a significant association between the features 'minutes', 'n_steps', and 'n_ingredients' and the binary rating 0s and 1s.
+Results:
+Observed value: 0.8558818713624388
+P-value: 0.000999000999000999

 In this case, Group X represents the combination of features 'minutes', 'n_steps', and 'n_ingredients', while Group Y represents the binary rating.

 The evaluation metric used is the accuracy score, which measures the proportion of correct predictions made by the logistic regression model.